osalvador/OsalvadorCodeGenerators/README.md

 OsalvadorCodeGenerators is a web application for source code generation from database given the definition (DML) of table.

-The generator is defined in templates of [tePLSQL](https://github.com/osalvador/tePLSQL) (style of JSP (<%%>) and PSP) and the result is shown on the screen.
+The generator is defined in templates of [tePLSQL](https://github.com/osalvador/tePLSQL) (JSP and PSP like syntaxt (<%%>)) and the result is shown on the screen and can be downloaded.
 The web application has been developed with APEX at [apex.oracle.com](apex.oracle.com).
 Currently I have included the templates that I usually use in my work, but the templates are easily customizable.

+## Online Code Generator Web Application

+The aplication on APEX: [Osalvador Live Code Generators](https://apex.oracle.com/pls/apex/f?p=48301:1:12897536116802:::::)

-### Demos
+## Demos

 #### Java POJO Generator